 - It is a great side dish with any Tex-Mex entree.

-- In addition to being a delicious side dish, it is perfect stuffed into a burrito or atop a crunchy tostada.
+- In addition to being a delicious side dish, it is perfect when stuffed into a burrito or atop a crunchy tostada.

 - Serve as a standalone meal of beans and rice, this rice.